dAAAb/vTuber-Virtual-Production-Studio-Assets/README.md

 Special thanks to Jin, the VR Devs, and the Web XR community for helping in various way to make this possible.

-Please subscribe to my youtube page http://www.youtube.com/godfreymeyer and check out more v on my guthub github.com/gm3 Much love!
+Please subscribe to my youtube page http://www.youtube.com/godfreymeyer and check out more on my guthub github.com/gm3 Much love!

 ## Contact